Last Updated on April 28, 2021 by Ruchika Gupta

 5. Rod Drury

-Rod Drury is a New Zealand entrepreneur known best for disrupting business management systems with Xero, one of the world’s first Software as a Service (SaaS) products.
+Rod Drury is a New Zealand serial entrepreneur known best for disrupting business management systems with Xero, one of the world’s first Software as a Service (SaaS) products.

 Before Xero, Drury started a software consulting company and a communications company, both of which he exited when they were bought out.
 After these successes, Drury set his sights in business accounting, upsetting the dominance that other business software packages had in the market.